 By Fujino Omori and Suzuhito Yasuda.
-Released in Japan as “Dungeon ni Deai o Motomeru no wa Machigatte Iru Darou ka?” by Softbank Creative.
+Released in Japan as “Dungeon ni Deai o Motomeru no wa Machigatte Iru Darou ka?
+Gaiden – Sword Oratoria” by Softbank Creative.
 Released in North America by Yen On.
-Translated by Andrew Gaippe.
+Translated by Liv Sommerlot.

 Jealousy tends to be pervasive in the DanMachi series.
 Some of it stems from people being jealous of Bell’s power and the time he took to achieve it – Aiz falls into this category best.
 But sometimes it’s simply “I am in love with this person and have not confessed but am simply pining for them, and how DARE they look at that other person and not me?”.
 It’s very common, very ugly, and very realistic.
 That said, authors who write it into their series almost always expect readers to be amused by the antics of the jealous person, and in reality I tend to find that the reader ends up thoroughly pissed off instead.
 I’m not just talking about others here – Hestia’s jealousy of anyone coming near Bell is one of her biggest faults, and I don’t like the author hammering on it.
 The same applies to Lefiya in this side series.
 Unfortunately, this volume has few fights and a lot of jealousy.